-After you have saved changes and rebooted, the node will have Internet access via wifi rather than requiring a cable plugged into the node's WAN port.
+After you Save Changes and reboot, the node will have Internet access via wifi rather than requiring a cable plugged into the node's WAN port.
 In fact, enabling the WAN Wifi Client will disable VLAN1, so Internet access will no longer be possible through the physical WAN port.
+Also, on the Node Status display you will see the WiFi WAN Address label and IP address to indicate that your WAN connection is using the WAN WiFi Client.